evlocoo/climate-oder-simulations/README.md

 ## Overview

-The **Observer-Dependent Entropy Retrieval (ODER)** framework models climate forecast failure not as a problem of accuracy, but as a breakdown in signal recognition across institutional actors.
+The Observer-Dependent Entropy Retrieval (ODER) framework models climate forecast failure not as a problem of accuracy, but as a breakdown in signal recognition across institutional actors.
 This repository supports simulation, benchmarking, and interpretability of observer-specific retrieval dynamics.

+Retrieval is modeled as a time-dependent convergence process governed by a logistic entropy uptake law (see Equation 3 in the manuscript).
+This formal structure is implemented in the notebook via the s_retr() function and used throughout to calculate recognition timing (τ_res), lag (Δτ), and retrieval collapse outcomes.

 It includes: